-As in Section 3c, Lomb periodograms were constructed from the detrended surface pressure and temperature data collected at Lerwick for both 19 and 20 March, and are shown in Figures 12a and 12b.
-The Lomb periodograms show temperature and pressure perturbations with periods of about 55-60 minutes during the eclipse.
-There is also a smaller peak at a period of approximately 30 minutes.
-For the non-eclipse day shown in Figure 12b, there is a pressure perturbation peak at a period of approximately 30 minutes, indicating that there is no evidence to attribute the peak on eclipse day to the eclipse.
-There is a small peak at periods of about 60-90 minutes on 19 March, but the peak carries less statistical significance than the one detected on 20 March.
-Wave speed and direction was calculated for Lerwick between 0800UTC and 1100UTC for both the 19th and 20th of March, as for Reading, however for both days the derived values are random and don't show anything significant that would infer an eclipse driven wave The results for a curious reader are shown in figure S2 of the supplementary material for this paper.
+As in §3c, Lomb periodograms were constructed from the detrended surface pressure and temperature data collected at Lerwick for both 19 and 20 March, and are shown in figure 12a,b.
+The Lomb periodograms show temperature and pressure perturbations with periods of about 55-60 min during the eclipse.
+There is also a smaller peak at a period of approximately 30 min.
+For the non-eclipse day shown in figure 12b, there is a pressure perturbation peak at a period of approximately 30 min, indicating that there is no evidence to attribute the peak on eclipse day to the eclipse.
+There is a small peak at periods of about 60-90 min on 19 March, but the peak carries less statistical significance than the one detected on 20 March.
+Wave speed and direction were calculated for Lerwick between 0800 and 1100 UTC for both 19 and 20 March, as for Reading; however, for both days the derived values are random and do not show anything significant that would imply an eclipse-driven wave.
+The results are shown in the electronic supplementary material, figure S2.